Tinram/MySQL-Brute/README.md

     make install

 Or move the *mysqlbrute* executable to a location such as */usr/local/bin* (location must be present in $PATH).

-## Hydra Comparison

-    hydra -l wordpress -P top_100000.txt -t 4 -F localhost mysql

-(As per the example in **Usage**, using 4 threads, ~1,050 tries per second on a Core i3.)

 ## Credits